6RiverSystems/blueshell/README.md

 ### Composites (aka Control Flow Nodes)

 * Selector (aka Priority or Fallback)
-  - Sends an event to each child until one of them returns `SUCCESS` or `RUNNING`, then returns that value.
+  - Runs to each child until one of them returns `SUCCESS` or `RUNNING`, then returns that value.
 	- If we exhaust all the children, return `FAILURE`.

 * LatchedSelector
-  - Sends an event to each child until one of them returns `SUCCESS` or `RUNNING`, then returns that value.
+  - Runs to each child until one of them returns `SUCCESS` or `RUNNING`, then returns that value.
 	- If we exhaust all the children, return `FAILURE`.
-	- If a child returns `RUNNING`, subsequent events start at that child.
+	- If a child returns `RUNNING`, subsequent runs start at that child.

 * Sequence
-  - Sends an event to each child until one of the returns `FAILURE`, or `RUNNING`, then returns that value.
+  - Runs each child until one of the returns `FAILURE`, or `RUNNING`, then returns that value.
   - If all children return `SUCCESS`, return `SUCCESS`.

 * LatchedSequence
-  - Sends an event to each child until one of the returns `FAILURE`, or `RUNNING`, then returns that value.
+  - Runs each child until one of the returns `FAILURE`, or `RUNNING`, then returns that value.
   - If all children return `SUCCESS`, return `SUCCESS`.
-  - If a child returns `RUNNING`, subsequent events start at that child.
+  - If a child returns `RUNNING`, subsequent runs start at that child.

 * IfElse
   - Accepts a `conditional` function a `consequent` node, and an optional `alternative` node.